openaps/AndroidAPSdocs/docs/EN/Getting-Started/Pump-Choices.md

 # Pump choices

-AndroidAPS works with a number of insulin pumps.
-The following list shows the currently supported devices and indicates if AndroidAPS communicates with the pump using your phones native Bluetooth function or if it requires a Rileylink Compatible device in brackets.
+AAPS works with a number of insulin pumps.
+The following list shows the currently supported devices and indicates if AAPS communicates with the pump using your phones native Bluetooth function or if it requires a Rileylink Compatible device in brackets.

 - [Accu-Chek Combo](../Configuration/Accu-Chek-Combo-Pump.md)  (Bluetooth)
 - [Accu-Chek Insight](../Configuration/Accu-Chek-Insight-Pump.md) (Bluetooth)